 Pain can develop for many reasons.
 Pain can be acute, chronic or caused from cancer.
 Acute pain can be managed immediately and can improve in a short time.
 If pain persists after the designated healing process then you may have chronic pain.
 Chronic pain can worse or remain the same.
 In either case, it is important to address your pain with a medical professional.
 Cancer pain can be caused by surgery, treatment procedures including radiation therapy and chemotherapy, or from the tumor itself.
 Effective pain management is essential to comprehensive cancer care.

 Pain management can be simple or complex.
 The treatment of pain is guided by the history of the pain, its intensity, duration, aggravating and relieving conditions, and structures involved in causing the pain.
 Pain management identifies the precise source of the problem and uses the optimal treatment option to relieve pain.

-Below is a list of pain management that OPTIMAL provides.
+Below is a partial list of pain management procedures that OPTIMAL provides.

 HF10 therapy, Nevro’s proprietary spinal cord stimulation, uses a 10,000Hz frequency along with additional propriety factors to provide superior chronic pain relief without paresthesia.
 The HF10 is implanted in the lower back or buttock area and relieves pain without the troublesome sensation of traditional SCS systems.

 The St. Jude Axium™ Dorsal Root Ganglion Stimulation System is the first and only neurostimulation device designed for dorsal root ganglion (DRG) stimulation.
 This system delivers a form of spinal stimulation that gives physicians the ability to treat the specific areas of the body where pain occurs.